 Kimchi, sauerkraut, or any fermented veggies can contain even more probiotics than most supplements and can be bought for a fraction of the price.

-If you’re on a budget, prepare your own fermented veggies.
-There are many tutorials around that will show you how to can veggies and make them develop these precious gut-friendly probiotics you’re looking for.
+If you’re on a budget, prepare your fermented veggies.
+Many tutorials will show you how to can veggies and make them develop these precious gut-friendly probiotics you’re looking for.

 #3 – Apple Cider Vinegar

 This vinegar is shown to help your stomach acids digest your food.
-Bonus, it’s really tasty when used in your homemade salad dressing.
+Bonus, it’s delicious when used in your homemade salad dressing.

 Important note: choose the unpasteurized version.
 Apple cider vinegar that has been processed and pasteurized doesn’t show the same benefits.